-Frank Kazas is one of three product directors with Hyatt Hotels Digital team.
-Frank is responsible for four product teams focused on the pre-stay experience.
+Frank Kazas is Director, Global Product Management with Hyatt Hotels Digital team.
+Frank has been responsible for four product teams focused on the pre-stay experience.

-In our most recent episode of The Backlog podcast Frank joined Nate Nelson — our MD of the US arm of ADAPTOVATE in an inspiring, thought provoking conversation.
+In our most recent episode of The Backlog podcast Frank joined Nate Nelson — our Partner & MD of the USA office of ADAPTOVATE in an inspiring, thought provoking conversation.
 This conversation of The Backlog is especially interesting as Frank works at Hyatt, a large global organisation, yet one that is a fantastic example of where the leadership is committed to Agile ways of working.

 Frank explains the three main facets of his role as: